Lipoedema Management

 Lipoedema ~ the disease they call fat

-Often told to try dieting by a health professionals, this is a genetic metabolic disease whereby there is a higher than normal deposit of fatty tissue under the skin (Greek.
-Lip = fat)
+Lipoedema is a frequently misdiagnosed genetic metabolic disease whereby there is a higher than normal deposit of fatty tissue under the skin (Greek.
+Lip = fat).

 It almost always affects women as tissue structure is different to men.
-The predisposition for lipoedema is most likely in your genes and the common trigger is hormonal changes that occur e.g puberty, pregnancy, menopause.
+The predisposition for lipoedema is most likely genetic with the common trigger being hormonal changes that occur during puberty, pregnancy and menopause.

-Estimates of the incidence of lipedema range as high as 11% of the post-pubertal female population.
+Estimates of the incidence of lipoedema range as high as 11% of the post-pubertal female population.

 Recognising Lipoedema

-• Lipoedema always affects both sides of the body - symmetrical i.e both legs and /or arms
+- Lipoedema always affects both sides of the body therefore symmetrical i.e both legs and /or arms

-• There is sometimes a discomfort with any pressure garment or tight clothing.
+- Discomfort with any pressure from garments or tight clothing.

-• Feeling of heaviness in the legs due to increased fat tissue and accumulated tissue fluid.
-Lipoedema affects your normal lymphatic flow.
+- Feeling of heaviness in the legs due to increased fat tissue and accumulated tissue fluid as lipoedema affects normal lymphatic flow.

-• Restrictive dieting has very little effect on lipoedemic fat and good nutrition show little success in the affected areas.
+- Restrictive dieting has little effect on the lipoedemic fat and good nutrition shows little success in the affected areas.

 Stages and Types of Lipoedema